-A Guide to UX Strategy for Founders
+A guide to UX strategy

 Designers know they need a user experience strategy, but startup founders and product owners might not.
 Or, they know they need one but don’t have the slightest clue what creating one entails.
 The good news is that they actually know more than they think.

 User experience strategy is fundamentally a business strategy.
 It’s about deep customer empathy, delivering measurable value, and de-risking your investment through testing, learning, and iteration.
-In this guide, we’ll teach you what you need to know to take your strategy from idea to launch.
+In this guide, we’ll teach you what you need to know to take your UX strategy from idea to launch.

 What is UX strategy?